marinov98/MarinMacs/README.md

 - for those of you who just want to use/test my config:
   - copy my `init.el` and `MarinMacs.org` into your own `.emacs.d` directory (make one in your home directory if you dont have one)
   - Launch Emacs
-  - reference the [install section](#Install-Section) of this guide for stuff you made need to install
+  - reference the [install section](#Install-Section) of this guide for stuff you may need to install

 ## Please Note:
 - I have used Emacs on MacOS, Arch(Antergos), Ubuntu, and Windows(very little) so my knowledge is limited when it comes to anything else